Omphalotus japonicus: Description

 The fleshy fruit bodies have an eccentric stem rendering the cap kidney- or half-moon-shaped and only round when young.
 The cap is light brown when young and darkens with age, with yellow or pinkish tinges.
 The flesh is white and up to 2 cm (0.8 in) thick in the cap.
 The thick white gills are decurrent and can yellow with age.
 The stem is thick and fleshy and can be up to 2 cm (0.8 in) thick and 5 cm (2 in) long.
 The gills glow with a whitish light.
 Kawamura reported that the fungi can be seen from 30 m (100 ft) away at night, and that 100 square centimetres of glowing mushrooms allowed him to read Roman characters of 8 mm size by their light.

 This fungus is mistaken for the commonly eaten oyster mushroom (Pleurotus ostreatus), Shiitake (Lentinula edodes), and Mukitake (Sarcomixa serotina), but is poisonous.
-O. japonicus was responsible for 31.6% of poisoning cases in Japan between 1996 and 2005—more than any other mushroom.
+O. japonicus was responsible for 31.6% of mushroom poisoning cases in Japan between 1996 and 2005—more than any other mushroom.
 Symptoms of O. japonicus poisoning are nausea, vomiting and diarrhea.
 The most common treatment is fluid therapy.